 Some maps on the N64 version have small changes in their terrain that don't seem to serve any purpose, like slight modifications in roads.
 Further investigation revealed that these edits were made specifically to reduce the amount of needed terrain graphics; experimentation with map values showed that any tiles not used in any of the included maps simply don't exist in the ROM at all.
 Many of the missing road crossings and forks were faked by connecting similar road tiles in a way that wasn't noticeably different.

-This is the list of tiles that exist on the PC version but not on the N64.
+This is the list of tiles that exist in the PC version but not the N64 one.
 Note that tiles only found on the Winter theater are not included, since that whole theater does not exist in the N64 version.

 Another hint from the intro shows something changed in the terrain files:

 Transfer: TEM Compression Technique -Sending proprietary terrain tool.... ....Send Failed -Sending terrain plans ...Send overwritten Transfer: Juba Coordinates -Juba One -Juba Two -Juba Three -Juba Four -Sending Jubafied List ...List Recieved

 The referenced "TEM Compression Technique" probably refers to the original game's tileset files, which were called "templates" internally.
 Peculiarly, though, these files are not compressed at all.
 Indeed, the format of the terrain tiles is quite different on N64, with support for tiles with their palette reduced to 16 colors.